matthewslouismarie/auth-abstractor/README.md

 [AuthenticationKernel](https://github.com/matthewslouismarie/auth-abstractor/blob/master/src/LM/Authentifier/Controller/AuthenticationKernel.php) with an implementation of
 [IApplicationConfiguration](https://github.com/matthewslouismarie/auth-abstractor/blob/master/src/LM/Authentifier/Configuration/IApplicationConfiguration.php).
-AuthenticationKernel is an object that can be common to your entire web applications, so you can register it as a service if your web application has dependency injection (e.g. Symfony).
+AuthenticationKernel is an object that can be common to your entire web applications, so you can register it as a service if your web application supports dependency injection (e.g. Symfony).

 ## Handling the Authentication Process